aws/aws-cdk/docs/src/examples.rst

             npm run build
             cdk synth

-        You should see a stack of a couple hundred lines, so we won't show it here.
+        The stack is hundreds of lines, so we won't show it here.
         The stack should contain one default instance, a private subnet and a public subnet for the three availability zones, and a security group.